 President, The Aristotle Foundation for Public Policy

-Mark Milke Ph.
-D. is the founder and president of the Aristotle Foundation for Public Policy.
-Mark is a public policy analyst and author with six books, over 70 studies, and over 1,000 columns published in the last 25 years.
-His policy work has been published by numerous think tanks in Canada and internationally, including the Fraser Institute, the Montreal Economic Institute, American Enterprise Institute, Heritage Foundation, and Brussels-based Centre for European Studies.
+Mark Milke, PhD, is the founder and president of the Aristotle Foundation for Public Policy.
+Mark is a public policy analyst and author with six books, over 70 studies, and more than 1,000 columns published in the last 25 years.
+His policy work has been published by numerous think tanks in Canada and internationally, including the Fraser Institute, the Montreal Economic Institute, American Enterprise Institute, and Brussels-based Centre for European Studies.
 He is editor of the Aristotle Foundation’s first book, The 1867 Project: Why Canada Should Be Cherished–Not Cancelled.
-Mark is also currently president of the Sir Winston Churchill Society of Calgary and a past-president of Civitas.
-His sixth book, The Victim Cult: How the culture of blame hurts everyone and wrecks civilizations is an Amazon bestseller.
-You can find Mark’s columns in media across Canada including in the National Post, Globe and Mail, Maclean’s and also in the United States in National Review.
+Mark is also the past-president of the Sir Winston Churchill Society of Calgary where he drove ahead the commissioning, fundraising, and installation of a statue of Churchill in Calgary on June 6, 2024—the 80th anniversary of D-Day.
+His sixth book, The Victim Cult: How grievance culture is wrecking civilization, is an Amazon bestseller.
+You can find Mark’s columns in media across Canada including in the National Post, Globe and Mail, and Maclean’s as well as in the United States in National Review.
+In 2022, Mark was awarded the Queen Elizabeth II Platinum Jubilee Medal in recognition of his service to the province of Alberta.

-Tamara Rosenblum helps out with the Aristotle Foundation’s marketing of its research.
-Tamara was the co-owner of the 45-person marketing company, Mantaray Creative, for 15 years where she was the senior strategist and creative director in charge of brand engagement initiatives, brand story development, marketing, and communications strategies.
-Tamara also served as the Director of Marketing and Media Relations for the Canadian Energy Centre, and has also served as the senior strategist and Chief Marketing Officer contractor for various industries including cannabis, software, hospitality and real estate.
-Her work for the Aristotle Foundation includes marketing and communication strategies, planning, implementation and integration; B2B and B2C.
+Tamara Rosenblum, is our video producer at the Aristotle Foundation.
+Tamara ensures our research is marketed far and wide.
+Tamara was the co-owner of a 45-person marketing company, Mantaray Creative, for 15 years where she was the senior strategist and creative director in charge of brand engagement initiatives, brand story development, marketing, and communications strategies.
+Tamara also served as Director of Marketing and Media Relations for the Canadian Energy Centre and has also been a senior strategist and Chief Marketing Officer contractor across various industries.

 Dr. Rima Azar is an Associate Professor of Psychology at Mount Allison University, Sackville, New Brunswick.